levensta/todo-app/README.md

 ### `npm run json-server`

-Runs the json-server for backend
+Runs the json-server on 8000 port for backend